home-assistant/home-assistant.io/source/_posts/2024-06-07-ai-agents-for-the-smart-home.markdown

 ## AI Agents

 Last January, the most upvoted article on HackerNews was about controlling Home Assistant using an LLM.
-[I commented on the story <i class="icon-external-link"></i>](https://news.ycombinator.com/item?id=38985152) to share our excitement for LLMs and the things we plan to do with it.
+[I commented on the story](https://news.ycombinator.com/item?id=38985152) to share our excitement for LLMs and the things we plan to do with it.
 In response to that comment, Nigel Nelson and Sean Huver, two ML engineers from the NVIDIA Holoscan team, reached out to share some of their experience to help Home Assistant.
 It evolved around AI agents.

 AI agents are programs that run independently.
 Users or other programs can interact with them to ask them to describe an image, answer a question, or control your home.
 In this case, the agents are powered by LLM models, and the way the agent responds is steered by instructions in natural language (English!).